 Other things you might like to see with your surge protector can also be found in power strips like built-in circuit breakers, USB ports, energy-saving outlets, and wireless remote control.

-You may also look for surge protectors that have LED displays and a battery back up.
-Indicator lights are helpful so you know that the outlet is working correctly.
+You may also look for surge protectors that have LED displays and a battery backup.
+An is helpful so you know that the is working correctly.

 The price guide for a surge protector